galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 # Introduction

 You finally decided to analyse some single cell data, you got your files either from the lab or publicly available sources, you opened the first tutorial available on Galaxy Training Network and... you hit the wall - the format of your files is not compatible with the one used in tutorial!
 Have you been there?
-This tutorial was created to help you overcome that problem.
+This tutorial was created to help you overcome that problem and ensure data interoperability in single cell analysis.
 Once you get your data into Galaxy in the right format, that's already 50% of success.
 Additionally, by using format conversion, you will be able to use different packages presented in tutorials that may require different datatypes.

 > <agenda-title></agenda-title>